borojetski/blog/src/posts/2024/03/personal-browser-filter.md

 ### Set Up Your Cloud Hosted Filter

 This *can* be done on mobile, but this section will be described as if you're on a desktop browser.
-Assuming you have a github account setup, find the 'Repositories' tab, create a new repository, giving it a repository name like browser-settings, or personal-filters, or whatever.
+Assuming you have a Github account setup already, go to the 'Repositories' page, create a new repository, and give it a repository name like browser-settings, or personal-filters, or whatever.
 Make sure it's set to Public, but you can leave everything else default or customize it however you like.
 Setting it to private will lead to problems down the road.

 {% asset_img '1-repo.jpg', 'Add repository button' %}